Skip to Main Content

 oneColumn

-Academic Coaches (AC) for DL Courses are a type of instructional support for online courses, commonly referred to as DL Coaches.
+DL Coaches are a type of instructional support for online courses.
 DL Coaches work under the direction of the instructor of record and assist the instructor with the facilitation and maintenance of the course.

 UNF Online provides each college with annual funding for DL Coaches based upon their proportion of the University’s DL SCH.